shenxianpeng/atlassian-api-py/README.md

 > For BitBucket I used Bitbucket v5.13.1. not support Bitbucket cloud for now.

 ### Q2: Are there any major changes?
-> From v0.2.0 (3/9/2021), convert get JIra API data from dict to object, no longer compatible with past old versions.
+> From [0.2.0](https://pypi.org/project/atlassian-api-py/0.2.0/) - Mar 9, 2021, convert get JIra API data from dict to object, no longer compatible with past old versions.